Beliefs > Denominations > Evangelical and Reformed Church

 Evangelical and Reformed Church in the Pacific Northwest

-Deeply pietistic, theologically Calvinist, Biblically grounded and pioneering in spirit, the Evangelical and Reformed Church in the Pacific Northwest at its beginnings set off a process of ferment that continues in the United Church of Christ today.
-The last half of the 18th century found the Reformed Church in the East settling in on three centuries of growth, stability and effective mission.
-At that time, Indiana and Ohio represented the extreme western frontier, "the western wilderness".
+Deeply pietistic, theologically Calvinist, Biblically grounded, and pioneering in spirit, the Evangelical and Reformed Church in the Pacific Northwest at its beginnings set off a process of ferment that continues in the United Church of Christ today.
+The last half of the 18th century found the Reformed Church settling in on three centuries of growth, stability, and effective mission in the East.
+At that time, Indiana and Ohio represented the extreme western frontier, "the western wilderness."

-Pioneers whom Carl Sandberg called "wayshewers" ("Bahnbrecher" in German) pushed westward and by 1844 had penetrated into Wisconsin.
-These were solid German Reformed people armed with their Bibles, the Heidelberg Catechism and the hymnal.
+Pioneers whom Carl Sandberg called "wayshewers" ("Bahnbrecher" in German) pushed westward and, by 1844, had penetrated into Wisconsin.
+These were solid German Reformed people armed with Bibles, the Heidelberg Catechism, and the hymnal.

-Perhaps the outstanding personality in the founding of churches in Oregon was Pastor John Gantenbein, born in Werdberger, Switzerland in 1824, educated in Basel, migrated to America in 1851 and was ordained the following year.
+Perhaps the outstanding personality in the founding of churches in Oregon was Pastor John Gantenbein, born in Werdberger, Switzerland, in 1824, educated in Basel, migrated to America in 1851, and was ordained the following year.
 In addition to his theological studies, he studied medicine at Hahnemann Hospital in Philadelphia, earning his M.D. in 1868.
-Six years later he accepted the challenge of the Northwest to organize First Reformed Church in Portland.
+Six years later, he accepted the challenge of the Northwest to organize the First Reformed Church in Portland.
 This congregation was enlarged by the Second, Third, and Hillsdale Churches growing out of the parent body.
 The piety and spirit of the congregation can be sensed in this tribute to it by one of its sons:

 "It was under the Bible‑centered ministry of First Church, emphasizing the verbal inspiration of the Bible, the deity of Christ and his blood atonement, that my childhood and youth were spent."

 A century after the migration of the Reformed people from Palatinate to the new land, the German Evangelicals came in flood tide.
 From 1830 to 1845, the average annual migration from Germany was 40,000 (not all Evangelicals, to be sure), and that number rose to 200,000 a year by 1880.
-The Basel Missionary Society in 1833 appointed Friederich Schmid as missionary to this area, the first of 288 such men from Basel Seminary to serve in America in the century to follow.
-Of these 158 served the Evangelical Synod and 18 served Reformed Churches.
+The Basel Missionary Society, in 1833, appointed Friederich Schmid as a missionary to this area, the first of 288 such men from Basel Seminary to serve in America in the century to follow.
+Of these, 158 served the Evangelical Synod, and 18 served Reformed Churches.
 For the Evangelical Synod, the name of Rev. F. H. Freund is cherished.
-He was instrumental in establishing Zion Church in Gresham as well as other congregations in Oregon and Washington.
+He was instrumental in establishing Zion Church in Gresham and other congregations in Oregon and Washington.

-Another stream in the flow of Evangelical and Reformed Churches to the United Church of Christ were the German Russians who settled in large numbers in the Dakotas and Colorado and then found their way into Idaho, Oregon and Washington.
-They found the Evangelical Synod more to their liking than others of the main line church bodies.
+Another stream in the flow of Evangelical and Reformed Churches to the United Church of Christ was the German Russians who settled in large numbers in the Dakotas and Colorado and then found their way into Idaho, Oregon, and Washington.
+They found the Evangelical Synod more to their liking than the others of the mainline church bodies.
 St. Paul's Evangelical and Reformed Church in Portland was one of these congregations.

 The story of these mission churches had its stormy highs and equally stormy lows.
-With the formation of the Evangelical and Reformed Church in 1934, the Pacific Northwest Synod came into being.
+The Pacific Northwest Synod began with the formation of the Evangelical and Reformed Church in 1934.

 Bethany Church in Salem objected to this union and amicably withdrew from the denomination.
 In the way of the Salem mail, it dissolved and is no more.
-The Synod consisted of churches in Oregon, Washington and Payette, Idaho.
-Disaffection with the proposed United Church of Christ brought about the loss of some of these churches, notably First Church, Portland, now Grace Bible Church and Helvetia or Emanuel, Hillsboro.
-Other mission starts failed and folded like Carmel, Salem, and Bethel, Portland.
+The Synod consisted of Oregon, Washington, and Payette, Idaho churches.
+Disaffection with the proposed United Church of Christ brought about the loss of some churches, notably First Church, Portland, now Grace Bible Church, and Helvetia or Emanuel, Hillsboro.
+Other missions like Carmel, Salem, and Bethel, Portland started failing and folded.
 Still others merged to form new congregations like Third, St. John's and Trinity, Portland, now Trinity.

-Pioneers whom Carl Sandberg called "wayshewers" ("Bahnbrecher" in German) pushed westward and by 1844 had penetrated into Wisconsin.
-These were solid German Reformed people armed with their Bibles, the Heidelberg Catechism and the hymnal.
+Pioneers whom Carl Sandberg called "wayshewers" ("Bahnbrecher" in German) pushed westward and, by 1844, had penetrated into Wisconsin.
+These were solid German Reformed people armed with Bibles, the Heidelberg Catechism, and the hymnal.

-Perhaps the outstanding personality in the founding of churches in Oregon was Pastor John Gantenbein, born in Werdberger, Switzerland in 1824, educated in Basel, migrated to America in 1851 and was ordained the following year.
+Perhaps the outstanding personality in the founding of churches in Oregon was Pastor John Gantenbein, born in Werdberger, Switzerland, in 1824, educated in Basel, migrated to America in 1851, and was ordained the following year.
 In addition to his theological studies, he studied medicine at Hahnemann Hospital in Philadelphia, earning his M.D. in 1868.
-Six years later he accepted the challenge of the Northwest to organize First Reformed Church in Portland.
+Six years later, he accepted the challenge of the Northwest to organize the First Reformed Church in Portland.
 This congregation was enlarged by the Second, Third, and Hillsdale Churches growing out of the parent body.
 The piety and spirit of the congregation can be sensed in this tribute to it by one of its sons:

 "It was under the Bible‑centered ministry of First Church, emphasizing the verbal inspiration of the Bible, the deity of Christ and his blood atonement, that my childhood and youth were spent."

 A century after the migration of the Reformed people from Palatinate to the new land, the German Evangelicals came in flood tide.
 From 1830 to 1845, the average annual migration from Germany was 40,000 (not all Evangelicals, to be sure), and that number rose to 200,000 a year by 1880.
-The Basel Missionary Society in 1833 appointed Friederich Schmid as missionary to this area, the first of 288 such men from Basel Seminary to serve in America in the century to follow.
-Of these 158 served the Evangelical Synod and 18 served Reformed Churches.
+The Basel Missionary Society, in 1833, appointed Friederich Schmid as a missionary to this area, the first of 288 such men from Basel Seminary to serve in America in the century to follow.
+Of these, 158 served the Evangelical Synod, and 18 served Reformed Churches.
 For the Evangelical Synod, the name of Rev. F. H. Freund is cherished.
-He was instrumental in establishing Zion Church in Gresham as well as other congregations in Oregon and Washington.
+He was instrumental in establishing Zion Church in Gresham and other congregations in Oregon and Washington.

-Another stream in the flow of Evangelical and Reformed Churches to the United Church of Christ were the German Russians who settled in large numbers in the Dakotas and Colorado and then found their way into Idaho, Oregon and Washington.
-They found the Evangelical Synod more to their liking than others of the main line church bodies.
+Another stream in the flow of Evangelical and Reformed Churches to the United Church of Christ was the German Russians who settled in large numbers in the Dakotas and Colorado and then found their way into Idaho, Oregon, and Washington.
+They found the Evangelical Synod more to their liking than the others of the mainline church bodies.
 St. Paul's Evangelical and Reformed Church in Portland was one of these congregations.

 The story of these mission churches had its stormy highs and equally stormy lows.
-With the formation of the Evangelical and Reformed Church in 1934, the Pacific Northwest Synod came into being.
+The Pacific Northwest Synod began with the formation of the Evangelical and Reformed Church in 1934.

 Bethany Church in Salem objected to this union and amicably withdrew from the denomination.
 In the way of the Salem mail, it dissolved and is no more.
-The Synod consisted of churches in Oregon, Washington and Payette, Idaho.
-Disaffection with the proposed United Church of Christ brought about the loss of some of these churches, notably First Church, Portland, now Grace Bible Church and Helvetia or Emanuel, Hillsboro.
-Other mission starts failed and folded like Carmel, Salem, and Bethel, Portland.
+The Synod consisted of Oregon, Washington, and Payette, Idaho churches.
+Disaffection with the proposed United Church of Christ brought about the loss of some churches, notably First Church, Portland, now Grace Bible Church, and Helvetia or Emanuel, Hillsboro.
+Other missions like Carmel, Salem, and Bethel, Portland started failing and folded.
 Still others merged to form new congregations like Third, St. John's and Trinity, Portland, now Trinity.

 Sources